Reactjs Developer

 *

-Q20.
-What are props in react?
+Q. What are props in React?

 Props are read-only properties that are passed from a parent component to a child component in React.